1. When to Apply

 Your Letter of Acceptance document contains time-sensitive information and expires within your Carleton 360 account.
 It is strongly recommended that you download a copy for your records, as this document may be useful in the future.

-Please note that Carleton Undergraduate Admissions and Graduate Admissions verify offers of admission as required by Immigration, Refugees and Citizenship Canada (IRCC) several times a week as part of their normal practices.
+Please note that Carleton Undergraduate Admissions and Graduate Admissions verify Letters of Acceptance as required by Immigration, Refugees and Citizenship Canada (IRCC) several times a week as a routine practice.
 Students do not have to request LOA verification.

 Provincial Attestation Letter (PAL)